-Hey everybody and welcome to the ultimate NASM CES study Hub.
-Here you will find absolutely free study resources such as my in-depth study guide, practice test, flashcards as well as other helpful tips to pass the corrective exercise specialist exam.
+Hey everybody, and welcome to the ultimate NASM CES Study Hub.
+Here you will find absolutely free study resources such as my in-depth study guide, practice test, flashcards, as well as other helpful tips to pass the corrective exercise specialist exam.
 I highly recommend bookmarking this page now.

 If you have not yet signed up for the NASM CES certification, receive a big discount here.

 Make sure to check out Trainer Academy for premium NASM CES study materials.
 They will reduce study time by 50% and have an exam pass guarantee.
-Read my full review on them here.
+Read my full review of them here.
 You can save $100 on their MVP study system with the code: PTPSUB